trueangle/kotlin-native-aws-lambda-runtime/README.md

 ## Getting started

 ### 1. Create a Kotlin Multiplatform Project
-See [Kotlin Native](https://kotlinlang.org/docs/native-overview.html) for more details.
+See [Get started with Kotlin/Native](https://kotlinlang.org/docs/native-get-started.html) for more details.

 ### 2. Add Dependencies